We work on a lot of exciting projects across Gloucestershire, if you'd like to find out more or get involved please don't hesitate to contact us.

 Connecting Wildlife and Wild Places

-Gloucestershire Wildlife Trust, The Vincent Wildlife Trust, and the Forestry Commission, are collaborating on a pioneering project to explore the feasibility of reintroducing pine martens to the Forest of Dean.
+Gloucestershire Wildlife Trust, The Vincent Wildlife Trust, and the Forestry Commission and Scottish National Heritage have collaborated on a pioneering project to reintroduce pine martens back to the Forest of Dean.

 Recent surveys undertaken by us have shown a dramatic reduction in water vole populations in Gloucestershire.
 From the surveys carried out in 1978/89 and then 1997/98, there has been a staggering 83% decline in Gloucestershire alone.